gruppe-adler/grad-vehicleSpawner/README.md

     * direction (optional) - direction in which vehicles will spawn here, 0 is most reliable (default: 0)
     * searchRadius (optional) - radius around this position which will be searched for available empty spawn positions (make this small to force exact position; default: 20)
     * increment (optional) - the smaller this is, the slower the function, but the more likely the vehicle will spawn close to center (default: 5)
+* Code - Has to return [Pos3d,Direction].
+Position [0,0,0] will mean no valid position was found.
+Params passed are [class of vehicle].

 ### Example